Computational complexity of Berry phase estimation in topological phases of matter: Problem definitions and main results

 In Section~\ref{sec:BQP_hardness}, we prove the reverse direction: that estimating the Berry phase with a known guiding state is at least as hard as solving any problem in \textsf{BQP}.
 To do this, we construct a family of quantum systems where the Berry phase depends sharply on the outcome of a quantum computation.
 The phase differs significantly between YES and NO instances, so by estimating it, one can decide the original problem.
 This establishes the \textsf{BQP}-hardness of the given problem.

 Next, we introduce a Berry phase estimation problem in which an initial ground state is {\it unknown}.
-In this problem, we first consider a setting where we are given an energy threshold that separates the ground state energy and the first excited state energy for the initial Hamiltonian.
+In this problem, we first consider a setting where we are given an energy threshold that separates the ground state energy and the first excited state energy for the initial Hamiltonian. \RED{Such a threshold is natural spectral prior information in Hamiltonian problems, analogous to the energy thresholds appearing in local Hamiltonian formulations.
+In the present BPE setting, it is useful because it allows a verifier to test whether a proposed witness lies in the relevant ground-state subspace of \(H(0)\), before estimating the Berry phase associated with that eigenstate.}